MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/ListViewCard/DeprecatedListViewCard/README.md

 );
 ```
 ## Conclusion
-The **`RedesignedListViewItem`**  component is essential for displaying articles in a list layout with modern styling.
-It offers a comprehensive view of each article, highlighting key details such as the image, title, creation date, and user avatar.
-This component ensures a visually appealing and engaging browsing experience by utilizing updated UI elements and flexible layouts.
-It also includes fallbacks for images and a skeleton loader to handle scenarios where the article image is missing or still loading.
-By incorporating dynamic styling and modern design principles, the `RedesignedListViewItem` component provides a seamless and interactive user experience, aligning with contemporary UI standards and enhancing content presentation.
+The **`DeprecatedListViewCard`** component is crucial for displaying articles in a list layout using outdated styling.
+It offers a comprehensive view of each article, including the author's information, title, creation date, categories, a brief text snippet, and view count.
+The component ensures a consistent and engaging browsing experience by handling image fallbacks with a default image and skeleton loader.
+Overall, this component is vital for maintaining access to article content during the transition to newer UI components.